sverrirs/ruvsarpur/README.md

 ```

 # Requires
+Python 3.x

-The script requires the following packages to be installed
+The script also requires the following packages to be installed
 ```
 pip install python-dateutil
 pip install requests